Sports in Indonesia: Surfing

 Surfing in Indonesia is a relatively young sport in Indonesia, the most popular Indonesian area for surfing are at Pangandaran, Banyuwangi, Lombok, and Bali.

 The most famous surfer from Indonesia right now is Dede Suryana.

 Pencak silat

 Pencak Silat, an Indonesian martial art.

 Silat is an Indonesian native martial art, and pencak silat is an umbrella term for the indigenous martial arts created in Indonesia.
 The leading organisation of pencak silat in Indonesia is IPSI (Ikatan Pencak silat Indonesia meaning Organization for Indonesian pencak silat).
 The liaison body for international pencak silat is the International Pencak Silat Association or PERSILAT (Persekutuan Pencak Silat Antara Bangsa).
-There is many perguruan (schools) and styles of pencak silat in Indonesia.
+There are many perguruan (schools) and styles of pencak silat in Indonesia.

 Pencak silat has become one of sporting event in Pekan Olahraga Nasional and Southeast Asian Games with Indonesia as appear as one of the leading force in this sport.
 This martial art sport is also popular in Malaysia, Singapore, Thailand and Vietnam.